 Please see the Glyph Cell Marks section where all marks appearing in the cell are described.

-If you press the Space you will see the current glyph info pop-ups:
+If you press the Space key in the Font window, you will see the current glyph info pop-ups:

 Font Window Property bar»